Delta-v: Specific cases

 which is simply the magnitude of the change in velocity.
 However, this relation does not hold in the general case: if, for instance, a constant, unidirectional acceleration is reversed after (t_{1} − t_{0})/2 then the velocity difference is 0, but delta-v is the same as for the non-reversed thrust.

-For rockets, "absence of external forces" is taken to mean the absence of gravity and atmospheric drag, as well as the absence of aerostatic back pressure on the nozzle, and hence the vacuum I_{sp} is used for calculating the vehicle's delta-v capacity via the rocket equation.
+For rockets, "absence of external forces" is taken to mean the absence of gravity drag and atmospheric drag, as well as the absence of aerostatic back pressure on the nozzle, and hence the vacuum I_{sp} is used for calculating the vehicle's delta-v capacity via the rocket equation.
 In addition, the costs for atmospheric losses and gravity drag are added into the delta-v budget when dealing with launches from a planetary surface.